 \subsection{Method Selection}

-Table \ref{tab:table1} includes at least one reference for each major methodology, which has been used to inspire the implementation of the open-source codebase.
-We prioritized papers with high citation counts, clear model explanations, and relatively canonical model implementations for each category.
+Table \ref{tab:table1} includes at least one reference for each major methodology mentioned in the literature, which has been used to inspire the implementation of the open-source codebase.
+We prioritized papers with high citation counts, clear model explanations, and relatively canonical model implementations for each category as a first step to build the open-source platform.
 This approach ensured building on well-established and rigorously tested methodologies with proven effectiveness for short-term ridership prediction.
 To ensure the comparability of the models, we applied the same preprocessing and feature engineering techniques across all implementations, even if it meant deviating from the exact methodology described in some of the selected papers.
 This approach was necessary to ensure that the methods were appropriately adapted to the specific data while maintaining consistency in the evaluation process.
 For instance, \cite{Liu2019} implemented three LSTM networks to model same-day, daily, and weekly demand.
 In the proposed implementation, demand is aggregated daily, so we use only one LSTM network.
 While some studies have found that external data, such as weather, land use, and social data, improve accuracy, we avoided using them because this research objective is not to test the accuracy of external data but the performance of the methods themselves.

 \cite{Milenkovic2018} used the SARIMA model to account for annual seasonality patterns. \cite{Ding2017} proposed a GARCH with ARIMA model to account for demand volatility.
 For this research, we only trained the model with the ARIMA part because the GARCH component only affects the estimation of the demand volatility but not the point estimate.
 These two research selected a model based on an information criterion. \cite{Ding2017} used the Akaike information criterion (AIC) score and \cite{Milenkovic2018} used the Bayesian information criterion (BIC) score for some predefined models.
 Model selection is a time-consuming task, especially when training a model for an individual station; thus, we used a stepwise algorithm by \cite{JSSv027i03} to expedite the model selection using the AIC score.